thakurarjun247/security/README.md

 ## Enter the postgres running in the docker container
+## 0. Run using the SecurityApplication file in the IDE
+This only works in the dev envioronment.
+## 1. How to build and run using maven in mac terminal?

+### Build the Application Using Maven:
+Compile the application and package it into a JAR file using the Maven wrapper.
+This step will create the executable JAR file in the target directory.

+`./mvnw package`

+### Run the Application Locally:
+Execute the JAR file to start the Spring Boot application.
+It will listen on the port specified in your application.properties (8081 in this case).

+`java -jar target/security-0.0.1-SNAPSHOT.jar`

+## enter the postgres running in the docker container
 ### command format
 `docker exec -it <container_name> psql -U <username> -d <database_name>
 `